WordPress/openverse/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-The WP Open Search team is committed to fostering a welcoming community.
-This project and all other WP Open Search open source projects are governed by our [Code of Conduct][code_of_conduct].
+The Openverse team is committed to fostering a welcoming community.
+This project and all other Openverse open source projects are governed by our [Code of Conduct][code_of_conduct].
 Please report unacceptable behavior to [conduct@creativecommons.org](mailto:conduct@creativecommons.org) per our [reporting guidelines][reporting_guide].